 The master of education with a major in curriculum and instruction incorporates the ideals of the National Boards and empowers teachers to become reflective practitioners who will be able to meet the challenge of providing quality educational programs for all students.

 M.Ed., Major in Curriculum and Instruction

-Major Requirements: All courses are three semester hours.
+Major Requirements: (33 credit hours).

 In the Professional Core: